Can you track a stolen laptop without GPS?

 - Last known city where the laptop was active

-- Time & date of last connection
+- Time and date of last connection

-- Location changes over time (location history)
+- Location changes over time through location history

-What you typically can’t learn
+What you usually cannot learn

 - Live GPS position of the device